xiix0/scam/README.md

-You are a fluke of the universe; you have no right to be here.
+You will pay for your sins.
+If you have already paid, please disregard this message.